Volume 24 (1934)

 As well as a plea for a locomotive testing station (see below) Gresley mentioned progress on diesel electric high speed railcars in Germany and the USA.
 Votes of thanks were presented by Maunsell (623-4) and Stanier (624-5).

-About six years ago the French engineers, who were fully alive to the benefits which would be derived by the provision of a testing station, were able to persuade the French Government that it was necessary to have such a station.
-Just over twelve months ago the French station at Vitry, near Paris, was opened, and the following day I [Gresley] had the privilege of seeing one of the largest express passenger engines undergoing tests at over 60 miles per hour on full load in the new station.
+About six years before French engineers, who were fully alive to the benefits which would be derived by the provision of a testing station, persuaded the French Government to have such a station and just over twelve months ago the French station at Vitry, near Paris, was opened, and the following day he saw one of the largest express passenger engines undergoing tests at over 60 mile/h on full load in the new station.

 The question is naturally asked, why has nothing been done here beyond speeding up the existing steam-operated trains?
 The answer, of course, is the difficulty in finding on our congested railways a path for trains of such exceptional speeds.
 The permanent way of the British railways is well known to be the most perfect in the world, as is also the method of signalling, and there is no question that trains of the highest speed contemplated can be run with safety and comfort on our railways.